-- a) A permit shall be required prior to the demolition of any building or structure that is connected to the sewer system. - b) Sewer service shall be capped at the property line in the presence of an Authority inspector and the building sewer pipe removed.
+- a) A permit is required prior to the demolition of any building or structure that is connected to the sewer system. - b) Sewer service must be capped at the property line in the presence of an Authority inspector and the building sewer pipe removed.